 Christa Markovits was born Krisztina Barabás in Budapest in 1936.
-The whole family converted to Catholicism before the war, but were still considered Jews under Nazi racial laws.
+Her entire family converted to Catholicism before the war but were still considered Jews under Nazi racial laws.
 Throughout the war, she was hidden along with her sister in a monastery in the city.
-In 1956, she moved to Switzerland where she studied Physics and worked at the Paul Scherrer Institute – a science and technology research centre, north of Zurich.
+In 1956, she moved to Switzerland where she studied Physics and worked at the Paul Scherrer Institute—a science and technology research center, north of Zurich.

-When the Bergen-Belsen concentration camp was liberated in 1945, paediatrician Robert Collis was there, and wrote about Egon Holländer in his memoirs.
+When the Bergen-Belsen concentration camp was liberated in 1945, pediatrician Robert Collis was there and wrote about Egon Holländer in his memoirs.
 Collis describes the young Egon as: "a little white-skinned Slavonic child of about six years who lay very quietly in his cot.
 He neither moved nor spoke.
-He's had typhus; he was all skin and bones."
-Egon's mother Elisabeth died of of typhus in the camp.
+He had typhus; he was all skin and bones."
+Egon's mother, Elisabeth died of typhus in the camp.
 In 1968, Egon, a qualified engineer, moved to Zurich and worked in a senior role at a technology company.
 He is married with two daughters and three grandchildren.

 "By the time the British troops came to liberate us, I was practically dead.
 What I can remember most from the camp is the mountains of corpses.
 It's not something you can ever forget."

 Bronislaw Erich was born in 1923 in Warsaw.
-He survived the war under a false name, as a labourer on a German farm.
-His father Nachum, his mother Brandl and his younger brother Jacob were murdered – presumably in 1942 in either the Warsaw Ghetto or in the Treblinka extermination camp.
+He survived the war under a false name, as a laborer on a German farm.
+His father Nachum, his mother Brandl, and his younger brother Jacob were murdered—presumably in 1942 in either the Warsaw Ghetto or in the Treblinka extermination camp.
 Bronislaw later moved to Switzerland.
 In 1961, he was hired to work for a printing company and he later became a supplier of polygraph machines.
-He is married with two children, five grandchildren and two great-grandchildren.
+He is married with two children, five grandchildren, and two great-grandchildren.

 "When I go to bed and turn off the light, I think of my parents and my little brother, who were all murdered.
 I have sleepless nights.
 A friend once recommended I'd try taking sleeping pills.
 I bought a bottle, but it didn't help at all."